 Embracing Your Shadow Side

 People inadvertently say things to us that hit up against our shadow side.
 A comment makes us feel abandoned, alone, rejected or unloved.
 We may get defensive, arguing back or withdrawing into ourselves - all as a means to cope with the pain of the wounds lying beneath the surface.
-We won't know why we're behaving like that, perhaps feeling like we're being overly sensitive.
-Getting triggered like this, reveals that there is something within us that needs to be seen.
-If you’re brave enough to ask, why is this triggering me?
-Why was it painful when that person said that to me?
-Then you can start to access what is hiding in your shadow.
+We may not know why we're behaving like that, perhaps feeling like we're being overly sensitive.
+Getting triggered like this, can give us an opportunity to look at what might be hiding beneath the surface.
+You can ask yourself, why was it painful when that person said that to me?
+What is this really about?
+When was there a time where I felt like this in my past?

-We often project parts of our shadow side onto other people.
-We say things like "why are they so angry all the time, that person is fake, that person is needy."
-When we say this, we are often holding up a mirror to what is going on in our unconscious.
+We may say things like "Why are they so angry all the time?
+That person is fake!
+They are so needy."
+When we say this, we are often revealing what is going on in our subconscious.
 Maybe we have repressed anger, are not acting authentically, or need a lot of attention.
-It’s easy for us to see fault and issues in others, but not in ourselves.
+It is much easier for us to see faults and issues in others, but not in ourselves.

 Here are some common aspects that we may hide from ourselves: